A Quick Look

 Because it’s cached, your site is always running the final PHP code.

-See How THT compares to PHP.
+For a full comparison, see How THT compares to PHP.

 THT includes almost everything you need for a modern website: